CSIRO-enviro-informatics/LODE/INSTALL.md

 Use `mvn -version` to check if java home is pointing to JDK and not JRE.

 #### Running LODE
+In `/lode/src/main/java/com/edmondchuc/lode2/ExtractOntology.java`, edit lines 128-132 with the URL of the machine.
+For initial testing, just point the URLs at http://localhost:8080/.

 `cd ~/lode/`
 Download/update dependencies and run application: `mvn clean jetty:run`.
 Test the application at http://localhost:8080/.